What is the best coffee protein powder?

 *This is the actual ingredient list of one of the best-selling protein powders in the United States.

-Dairy-based proteins like whey and casein, which are byproducts of cheese and yogurt production, are known to cause digestive issues, especially for people with lactose intolerance and irritable bowel syndrome (IBS).
 Over one in three Americans are lactose intolerant, and the prevalence of IBS is somewhere between 10 and 15 percent in the United States.
-It follows that you may be lactose intolerant or have IBS and not even know it.
 Irritable bowel syndrome (IBS) is a poorly understood condition, and it is unclear why dairy triggers symptoms.
 Lactose intolerance, on the other hand, is clearly understood.
 People with lactose intolerance are unable to fully digest lactose, the sugar in dairy.
-As you just learned, partially digested food feeds the bacteria in your gut, which produce gas.
+As you just learned, partially digested food feeds the bacteria in your gut, which produce gas and cause side effects.

-Finding an additive-free, dairy-free protein powder is hard.
-Finding an additive-free, dairy-free protein powder made with real foods is next to impossible.
-Why?
-Most protein powders are made with protein concentrates and isolates*, foods stripped of everything but the protein.
 I will not go into the details, but protein concentrates and isolates undergo heavy mechanical and chemical processing before becoming protein powder.
 Sometimes, manufacturers use chemical solvents like hexane to isolate (separate) the protein from the food.
 This means that what you end up putting into your body looks nothing like real food.
-The problem with ingredients that look nothing like real food is that they are hard to digest.
-(Your gut always prefers the real thing, not some heavily-processed imitation.)

-Our mocha protein powder is additive-free, dairy-free, and made with real foods, not protein isolates.
-Instead of protein concentrates or isolates, we use egg whites.
-Egg whites are simply pasteurized and dried before becoming protein powder.
-Minimally-processed ingredients like this are an easy to digest, gut-friendly alternative to protein concentrates and isolates.
-Moreover, unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for your gut.
-Egg whites are low in fiber, low-FODMAP, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
-Our customers have experienced fewer digestive issues with egg white protein than with any other type of protein.
+Unless you have a sensitivity or allergy to eggs, egg white protein is the best protein for your gut.
+Egg whites are low in fiber, low-FODMAP, naturally alkaline, and have the highest protein digestibility-corrected amino acid score (PDCAAS) of any whole food.
+Our customers have experienced fewer digestive issues with egg white protein powder than with any other type of protein powder.